TobyBaril/EarlGrey/README.md

 realpath ./RepeatScout-1.0.6/
 ```

-Install CD-Hit - This step will require SUDO privelages, if you are working on a cluster, this might already be installed.
+Install CD-Hit - This step will require SUDO privilages, if you are working on a cluster, this might already be installed.
 Please check with your sysadmin.

 ```
 sudo apt install cd-hit